SkyKnight43/FantasyDuellist/README.md

 My initial vision is that the game will be text-based.
 One or more characters will be made and challenges can be issued.
 Generally, 1 turn will be taken at a time.
 A character can be in multiple duels at once, so continued play can be accomplished by switching duels or switching characters.

-The idea is that the game will be quick to play anytime a few minutes are available.
+The idea is that the game will be quick to play any time a few minutes are available.
 It will also be strategic.
 Play will be simple decision-making by clicking buttons.

 I'll get some docs up on the wiki.
 All help is appreciated.